Your preferences have been updated.

 The staff is extremely friendly, going out of their way to explain the different menu items each dedicated to some of the most famous Aruba fishermen.
 For example, a seafood mix is called “Jovito Tromp”.
 The food is presented with the local pica di papaya (Aruban hot sauce), Red sauce and the famous Aruban Ciboyo Tempera (onion and vinegar sauce) for the extra local taste.
 Each dish comes with fresh lemon, which Arubans traditionally squeeze over their fish.
 The pan bati and plantain are also part of the dish as a “sweet” taste to the food.
 All these elements are presented with the food to enhance the taste of the food and guarantee the local unique flavor to the food.

 The food itself tasted very fresh; you can almost taste the fresh sea-salt from the ocean!
 The Kerrie/Kerrie and the fishcakes both transcended that fresh taste.
-The pan bati (Aruban pancakes) was exceptionally delicious, and could compete with my Grandma’s very own pan bati, (which in my opinion is the best on island).
+The pan bati (Aruban pancakes) was exceptionally delicious and could compete with my Grandma’s very own pan bati, (which in my opinion is the best on the island).

-As dessert we had an extremely flavorful quesillo, decorated in chocolate and caramel sauce, and one could taste the local touch and secret ingredient, the Caribbean Rum.
+As dessert, we had an extremely flavorful quesillo, decorated in chocolate and caramel sauce, and one could taste the local touch and secret ingredient, the Caribbean Rum.

 Fun Fact: The Old Fisherman was created by the owner Mr. Ramon, which prior to becoming a restaurant was a fishermen stand where fresh fish were sold.
 The whole concept of the restaurant started with a request by tourists seeking to experience the true local fresh fish cuisine.
 You could say that this restaurant is a true response to the tourists’ quest for local experience.